dclutr/written-in-elm/README.md

 # written-in-elm

-- Want to just try the final tool?
+A. Want to just try the final tool?

 Download the index.html

-- Want to read the code?
+B. Want to read the code?

 Have a look at Main.elm

-- Want to try compiling or running the Elm code locally?
+C. Want to try compiling or running the Elm code locally?

-Install Elm ( official instructions - https://guide.elm-lang.org/install/elm.html )
+1. Install Elm ( official instructions - https://guide.elm-lang.org/install/elm.html )

-Create a folder with any name and copy the Main.elm and elm.json to folder/elm.json folder/src/Main.elm
+2. Create a folder with any name and copy the "elm.json" and "Main.elm" to

+folder/elm.json

+folder/src/Main.elm

-Run Command Prompt(Windows) / Terminal (Linux/MacOS) inside the folder
+3. Run Command Prompt(Windows) / Terminal (Linux/MacOS) inside the folder

-Then use the command
+4. Then use the command

 elm make src/Main.elm

 This will install the dependencies listed in the elm.json And compile Main.elm to index.html

-Then use the command
+5. Then use the command

 elm reactor